Article List Page 1

 Scripture commands us to love our neighbour as ourselves, to love one another as Christ loved us, even to love our enemies.
 These are not suggestions.
 They are not ideals for exceptional Christians.
 They are the expected fruit of knowing God.
 And yet, many believers carry deep wounds that make such love feel impossible.

 Perhaps you struggle with self-hatred that you cannot seem to shake.
-Perhaps there is someone in your life–a parent, a former friend, an ex-spouse–whom you cannot imagine loving.
+Perhaps there is someone in your life, perhaps a parent, a former friend, or an ex-spouse, whom you cannot imagine loving.
 Perhaps you are simply weary of pretending to feel warmth you do not feel.
 This article is written for you.

 5. Faith in Times of Suffering: Finding Hope and Strength in the Midst of Trials